Ideas-on-Stage/ideasonstage.com/content/news/2019-10-29-wash-that-ted-right-out-of-your-head-avoiding-bad-ted-presentations.en.md

 +++
 draft = false
-title = "Wash that Ted right out of your head: avoiding bad Ted presentations" tags = ["Public Speaking"] news = ["general"] date = "2019-10-29"
+title = "Wash that Ted right out of your head: new post-Ted presentation" tags = ["Public Speaking"] news = ["general"] date = "2019-10-29"